About Restaurant Josephine

 Our menu is a seasonal reflection of all the food we love to eat and cook, a blend of French bistro classics and Eastern European flavors.
-Whether you are looking to slurp oysters before your steak frittes, or to choose from our daily chalkboard menu offerings inspired by what’s available from our local farms, we’ve got it.
+Whether you are looking to slurp oysters or choose from our chalkboard of daily menu offerings inspired by what’s available from our local farms, we’ve got it.

 In the bar

 Zinc, marble, hand-carved wood and brass create a perfect setting reminiscent of 1920s Paris mixed with gold rush-era Auburn.
 Here, our bar menu features the comfort of classic cocktails while inspiring you to try new, seasonal libations created in-house.

 Hailing from Vestal in upstate New York, Eric attended the Culinary Institute of America in Hyde Park, NY, where he met Courtney.
 After graduating, Eric and Courtney worked together in many fine dining kitchens across the country including Washington DC, Connecticut, Aspen and San Francisco before settling in Auburn.
 Most recently Eric was the executive chef at Carpe Vino in Old Town Auburn from 2006-2019, earning the restaurant 4 (out of 4) stars from the Sacramento Bee, 5 (out of 5) stars from the Sacramento News & Review.